- Medigap Plan C is a supplemental insurance coverage plan, but it’s not the same as Medicare Part C.

 You can keep your Plan C if you already have it.
 As long as you were enrolled before December 31, 2019, you can keep using your plan.

 Unless the company you have decides to no longer offer your plan, you can hang onto it for as long as it makes sense for you.
 Additionally, if you became eligible for Medicare on or before December 31, 2019, you can also still enroll in Plan C.

 The same rules apply to Plan F. If you already had it, or were already enrolled in Medicare before 2020, Plan F will be available to you.

-Plan C won’t be available to you if you’re newly eligible for Medicare in 2020.
-You’ll still have many other options for Medigap plans that cover many of your Medicare expenses.
+Plan C won’t be available to you if you’re newly eligible for Medicare in 2021.
+You still have many other options for Medigap plans that cover many of your Medicare expenses.
 However, those plans cannot cover the Part B deductibles costs, per the new rule.